Oral Gonorrhea Symptoms

-Gonorrhea is a bacterial infection that is transmitted during sexual activity.
+- Gonorrhea is a bacterial infection that is transmitted during sexual activity.

-Gonorrhea is not transmitted from toilet seats.
+- Gonorrhea is not transmitted from toilet seats.

-Women infected with gonorrhea may not have any symptoms.
+- Women infected with gonorrhea may not have any symptoms.

-Gonorrhea is treated with antibiotics.
+- Gonorrhea is treated with antibiotics.

-Gonorrhea may cause PID, tubo-ovarian abscess, and sterility.
+- Gonorrhea may cause PID, tubo-ovarian abscess, and sterility.

 What are sexually transmitted diseases (STDs)?

-Many STDs are treatable, but effective cures are lacking for others, such as HIV, HPV, and hepatitis B and C. Even gonorrhea, once easily cured, has become resistant to many of the older traditional antibiotics.
+Many STDs are treatable, but effective cures are lacking for others, such as HIV, HPV, and hepatitis B. Even gonorrhea, once easily cured, has become resistant to many of the older traditional antibiotics.
 Many STDs can be present in, and spread by, people who do not have any symptoms of the condition and have not yet been diagnosed with an STD.
 Therefore, public awareness and education about these infections and the methods of preventing them is important.

 There really is no such thing as "safe" sex.
 The only truly effective way to prevent STDs is abstinence.
 Sex in the context of a monogamous relationship wherein neither party is infected with a STD also is considered "safe."
 Most people think that kissing is a safe activity.
 Unfortunately, syphilis, herpes, and other infections can be contracted through this relatively simple and apparently harmless act.
 All other forms of sexual contact carry some risk.
 Condoms are commonly thought to protect against STDs.
-Condoms are useful in decreasing the spread of certain infections, such as chlamydia and gonorrhea; however, they do not fully protect against other infections such as genital herpes, genital warts, syphilis, and AIDS.
+While condoms are useful in decreasing the spread of certain infections, such as chlamydia and gonorrhea, they do not fully protect against other infections such as genital herpes, genital warts, syphilis, and AIDS.
 Prevention of the spread of STDs is dependent upon the counseling of at-risk individuals and the early diagnosis and treatment of infections.